JoaoAJMatos/VINC/README.md

 pyinstaller backdoor.py --onefile --noconsole
 ```

+_**Note**_: The final build will change according to the host's architecture.
+Building the .exe file on a 64-bit machine would make the program unusable when opened on a 32-bit machine.

+To run the backdoor double click the .exe file.
+The connection will be automatically astablished with the server after 15 seconds.
+If the server is offline, the backdoor will attempt to connect every 15 seconds until a connection is finaly made.

 ## How it works :gear:

 All the machines running vinc will connect to the vinc server automatically and will be able to run commands remotely.